HIV Symptoms: Separating Fact From Fear

 If you want a personalised risk estimate based on your exact encounter, you can get one below.
 It is based on exposure details and published evidence, not symptoms.

 If you are reading this, you are probably stressed and scanning your body for signals, a warm feeling, a headache, a throat tickle, and wondering if it means HIV.
 Many people deal with this same fear everyday, but it's important to know that symptoms are a very poor way to measure risk.
+If you want a grounded next step, use the risk assessment to turn panic into a plan.

 The acute stage: what early HIV symptoms actually look like

 When they happen, early HIV symptoms (ARS) often show up about 2 to 4 weeks after infection and usually last under a week.
+If you are trying to time your testing, use our HIV test window periods guide.

 Fever